Trump declares in tweet: ‘KOREAN WAR TO END’

-WASHINGTON (AP) — President Donald Trump is tweeting “KOREAN WAR TO END” after a historic meeting between the leaders of North Korea and South Korea.
+WASHINGTON (AP) — President Donald Trump tweeted “KOREAN WAR TO END” Friday after a historic meeting between the leaders of North Korea and South Korea.

-Trump is responding to the meeting of North Korea’s Kim Jong Un with South Korean President Moon Jae-in in South Korea.
+Trump responded to the meeting of North Korea’s Kim Jong Un with South Korean President Moon Jae-in in South Korea.
 They pledged in a joint statement to rid their peninsula of nuclear weapons — but didn’t identify any specific new measures to achieve that.

 Trump is expected to meet with Kim in late May or June.